linudz/caastools/README.md

 The application note for CAAStools is [available as a preprint in bioRxiv](https://doi.org/10.1101/2022.12.14.520422).

-# 7. How to contact the development team
+# 7. Questions and troubleshooting

-For any inquire, please contact Fabio Barteri at Pompeu Fabra University / BBRC [fabio.barteri@upf.edu](mailto:fabio.barteri@upf.edu)
+You can ask your questions through the [discussions section](https://github.com/linudz/caastools/discussions) of CAAStools github.
+Also, you can contact Fabio Barteri at Pompeu Fabra University / BBRC [fabio.barteri@upf.edu](mailto:fabio.barteri@upf.edu)